cybit/jirarest2/README.txt

 == FEATURES/PROBLEMS:

-   * Still in the very first alpha stages.
+   * Still in the alpha stages.
 The classes are still pretty volatile.
    * The script allows you to create new issues with watchers and link those to existing issues

 == SYNOPSIS: